 We applied the approach in an area of ~513 km2 within the Darjeeling district, the northernmost district of West Bengal state (north-east of India) (Fig. 1).
 The area starts just above the foothills of Himalaya in the south and goes beyond the Higher Himalayas in the north.
 The area lies within the highly dissected hill ranges of the sub to higher Himalayas with elevation varying from 200 m to 2900 m.
 About 48% of the area has slopes between 15° and 30°, however the steeper slopes are mainly restricted in the escarpment or cliffs present in the area.
 The major part of the area is covered by Tea plantation (39%), followed by Moderate vegetation (24%), Sparse vegetation (19%), Thick vegetation (8%), Settlement and Cultivated land (4% each).
-The area is a part of active fold thrust belt of Darjeeling Himalayas where sedimentary rocks of Sub-Himalayas, low grade metamorphic meta-sedimentaryies rocks of lesser Himalayas and high-grade metamorphic rocks of Higher Himalayas are present with or without the overburden cover of varied thickness.
-These sequences of different grades of rocks are separated by E-W trending major tectonic features like Himalayan Frontal Thrust (HFT), Main Boundary thrust (MBT) and its splay as well as Main Central Thrust (MCT).
+The area is a part of active fold thrust belt of Darjeeling Himalayas where sedimentary rocks of Sub-Himalayas, low grade metamorphic sedimentary rocks of lesser Himalayas and high-grade metamorphic rocks of Higher Himalayas are present with or without the overburden cover of varied thickness.
+These sequences of different rocks are separated by E-W trending major tectonic features like Himalayan Frontal Thrust (HFT), Main Boundary thrust (MBT) and its splay as well as Main Central Thrust (MCT).
 The area is located within the seismic Zone-IV of seismic zonation map of India.

 Figure 1: Location map of Darjeeling district (India) - Projection: WGS 84 / UTM zone 45N.
-Inset: ILocation bBase mMaps based on: © OpenStreetMap contributors 20212022.
-Distributed under the Open Data Commons Open Database License (ODbL) v1.0.
+Inset: location base map based on © OpenStreetMap contributors 2022.